tmandys/digie35-python/README.md

 and opens GUI window to select Shutdown or Restart.
 This function must be disabled because it is handled by `digie35_server`.
 So it executes fake script to prevent `pwrkey` execution.

+- OS started from SSD connected to NVMe/PCI port on RPI5

+Add PCI support to `/boot/firmware/config.txt`

+[all]
+dtparam=pciex1=on
+# dtparam=pciex1_gen=3

+Check boot order via `rpi-eeprom-config` if PCI is mentioned.
+Parameter is evaluated right to left.
+1..SD card, 6..PCI, 4..USB, f..stop

+So good value is e.g.:

+  BOOT_ORDER=0xf461

+If not then modify via `sudo rpi-eeprom-config -e`, save and reboot.
+Note `rpi-eeprom-config` won't report updated value till reboot.

 Usage
 -----